 - Food recommendation: Have a high-class fusion cuisine meal at Ivory, where every meal is a work of art!
 We suggest pretty much everything on the menu, but especially the medium rare steaks.
 This dish is well presented and cooked to perfection!

-At the Ueno Zoo, you can behold some of Japan’s most magnificent animals, watching them as they play, laze and freely do their thing.
+At the Ueno Zoo, you can admire some of Japan’s most magnificent animals and watch them as they play, laze and freely do their thing.

-Ueno zoo has successfully created the Gorilla Woods and Tiger Forest, which are happily populated with these endangered species.
-This zoo has become an essential participator in helping to save, rehabilitate and guard some of Tokyo’s most spectacular creatures!
+Ueno zoo has established the Gorilla Woods (filled with Gorilla’s) and Tiger Forest (filled with Tigers).
+This zoo has become an essential participator in helping to save, rehabilitate and guard some of Tokyo’s most spectacular creatures.
 Not only that, but the zoo creates a lively environment for people to admire these exotic wild animals and learn more about them.

 Insider Tip: It is not a custom to tip in Japan and it can be viewed as an insult because excellent service is to be expected.
 Don’t be surprised if your waiter chases you down to give you back your money.